BBMRI-cz/fhir-module/README.md

   - - diagnosis_datetime - date that the diagnosis was first observed (optional but recommended for better findability in Locator)
   - storage temperature - (optional but recommended for better findability in Locator)
   - ICD10 diagnosis code
-  - new (or already provided) attribute, which specifies to which collection this sample belongs to
+  - collection ID which specifies to which collection this sample belongs to (this ID comes from  [BBMRI-ERIC Directory](https://directory.bbmri-eric.eu/ERIC/directory/#/catalogue))

+**IMPORTANT**: Collection ID does not need to be a new attribute.
+It can also be already present attribute from which the collection ID can be derived.
+For more information see [MAPS](docs/MAPS.md)

+**DISCLAIMER**: Samples without specified Collection to which they belong to will not be correctly visible in the BBMRI-ERIC Locator
 ## Quick Start

 ### Docker